 Did you know avocado was a fruit?

-Peel and cut a very ripe pear into batons or little pieces to offer raw.
-If it’s a little firm you could steam it for 5-10 minutes before serving.
+Peel and cut a soft, ripe pear into batons or little pieces to offer raw.
+If it’s firm you could steam it for 5-10 minutes before serving.

-Or you could coat slices of pear in a bit of oil and cinnamon and bake them in the oven for half an hour.
+For roasted pear, you can coat slices of pear in a bit of oil and cinnamon and bake them in the oven for half an hour.